wso2-extensions/identity-oauth-uma/docs/config.md

 ## Deploying UMA Artifacts

-You can build the authenticator from the source code.
+You can build the authenticator from the source code by following the steps given below.

-To build from the source code:
    1. Stop WSO2 Identity Server if it is already running.
    2. To build the artifacts, navigate to the repository directory and execute the following command:
       ```
       mvn clean install
       ```
-   3. Add the `.jar` files are created in the following directories to the `<IS_HOME>/repository/components/dropins` directory.
+   3. Add the `.jar` files, which are created in the following directories to the `<IS_HOME>/repository/components/dropins` directory.
       ```
       components/org.wso2.carbon.identity.oauth.uma.common/target
       components/org.wso2.carbon.identity.oauth.uma.grant/target